 Part-time studentships are also possible at pro-rata rates.

 Studentships are only available for UK and EU students who meet residency requirements set out by the ESRC.
 In view of the limited number of awards and the very high standard of applications received, successful applicants are likely to have a very good first degree (BA or BSc Honours or equivalent, at 1st class standard or upper 2nd with clear evidence of first class work), and for +3 awards, also an appropriate Masters degree (at distinction or at least high merit level).
 Other qualifications highly relevant to the proposed area of study, such as prior professional or work-related expertise, may also be considered.

-The 1+3 and +3 studentship competition for the 2017-18 academic year is now OPEN.
-Applications are due by 31 January 2017, 17:00 GMT .
+Applications are currently closed for the ESRC studentships.
 Visit our studentships page on our dedicated LISS-DTP website for more information.

 ESRC Collaborative Studentships

 The LISS-DTP Collaborative Studentship Competitions promote partnerships between social scientists and end-user organisations (public or private or third sector ‘partner institutions’).
 A collaborative studentship (sometimes referred to as a CASE studentship) is a PhD studentship in which the student enhances their training by working closely with the non-academic partner in the development of their research project.
 They are a great way to initiate longer-term partnerships and to ensure the ‘impact’ of doctoral research.